CSS Guide Part 5 – Everything You Need To Know To Make HTML Text Stylish Using CSS

 • text-transform: lowercase turns everything into lowercase.

-• text-transform: none I’ll leave for you to work out.
+• text-transform: none I’ll leave it for you to work out.

 Text spacing